Rayc940/ece5160-fast-robot/lab7/lab.md

     return mu, sigma
 ```

-The filter was run using a higher rate time vector that matches the control loop.
 At each step, it first predicts the next state using the model.
-When a new TOF measurement becomes available, the filter updates the estimate using that measurement.
+When a new TOF measurement becomes ready, the filter updates the estimate using that measurement.

 ```cpp
 for tk in t_kf: